 Coming from a background outside of art and design can be an advantage in post-graduate research.
-I regard my scientific experience as being fundamental to my own research, as it gives me a different perspective, and provides different insights, to the field of visual communication.
-It has proven essential in tackling the subject area of my PhD and in forming the collaboration with neuroscientists at King’s College London.
-Plus, the world of art and design can be something of a bubble at times.
-Being able to stand outside of that bubble and look in can be an advantage.
+I regard my scientific experience as being fundamental to my own research, as it gives me a different perspective on, and different insights into, the field of scientific visual communication.
+It has proven essential in my engagement with the subject area of my PhD and in my forming a successful collaboration with the neuroscientists at King’s College London.
+The world of art and design can feel somewhat insular at times and having the ability to stand outside of that world and look in has definitely been helpful.

-Which was a strange thing to say to an audience of people who had not even started a PhD yet.
-But, at first, a PhD seems like the biggest thing in the world, an Everest-sized pile of research waiting to be tackled and you think that once it has been completed, that will be that.
+This a strange thing to say to an audience of people who have not even started a PhD yet.
+At first, a PhD does seem like an Everest-sized pile of research waiting to be tackled and you think that once it has been completed, that will be that.
 Then, as you progress, you begin to realise that you are actually opening up a myriad of possibilities and opportunities for further research and investigation and your PhD is just scratching the surface of what could be achieved in your area of interest.
 My writing-up year gave me the chance to reflect more on my PhD and to clarify several ideas for future research.
 My continuing collaboration with scientists at King’s College London should enable me to put some of those ideas into action.